 Bioenergy and Green materials

-The shift to a bio-based economy will require innovation to develop sustainable production systems.
-Within this focus area, we are interested in projects that aim to exploit the potential in agriculture, and at the same time offering advantages as we move towards a bio-based society.
-Within Lantmännen, we primarily handle grain, but also other crops such as rapeseed, peas and beans.
+The Lantmännen Research Foundation supports research into developing sustainable production systems.
+Within this focus area, we are interested in projects that utilise the potential in the entire agricultural process chain and that contribute to a bio-based society.
+Within Lantmännen, we primarily handle grain, but also other crops such as grassland, rapeseed, peas and beans.

 Most of the industries in the sector are bio refineries, which will become profitable by using every stream more efficiently.
-Grain, straw, beans, peas and rapeseed contain many components with the potential to contribute to a bio-based society, such as starch, protein, fibre, hemicellulose, lignin, extractive substances etc. Grassland and intermediate crops are other interesting products that we would like to add value to.
-Projects that look at new application areas for increased value and further processing are of interest to us.
-We are also interested in projects that address the challenge in the production process of new components (extraction, yield, drainage, purity, modification, film formation etc.) and how the process affects the properties of the end product.
+Grain, straw, beans, peas and rapeseed contain many components with the potential to contribute to a bio-based society, such as starch, protein, fibre, hemicellulose, lignin, extractive substances etc. Grassland, catch and intermediate crops are other important products that we would like to add value to.
+Research projects that focus on new application areas for increased value and further processing are of interest to us.
+We are also interested in projects that address the challenge in the production process of new components (extraction, yield, dewatering, purity, modification, film formation etc.), upscaling and how the process affects the properties of the end product.

 If you have a project idea, we would be happy to discuss choice of materials and processes before you submit your application.